2004 European Amateur Boxing Championships

 The men's 2004 European Amateur Boxing Championships were held in Pula, Croatia, from February 19 to February 29.
-The 35th edition of thi bi-annual competition was organised by the European governing body for amateur boxing, EABA.
+The 35th edition of the bi-annual competition was organised by the European governing body for amateur boxing, EABA.
 A total number of 292 fighters from 41 countries competed at these championships.
 Russia's Gaydarbek Gaydarbekov afterwards received the Best Fighter Award.
 The tournament served as a qualification event for the 2004 Summer Olympics in Athens, Greece.
 All medal winners earned a berth for the Athens Games.